BornaCovic/astar_container_reallocation/README.md

 # Container Reallocation Optimization using A*

-This project implements an A* based solver for the container relocation problem inspired by automated port storage systems.
+This project implements an A* based solver for the container relocation problem inspired by automated port storage systems using C++.

 The system models a simplified container yard with one entry stack, three buffer stacks, one outgoing stack, and a single crane that can move containers between them.
 Each container has an arrival time and a due time, and the objective is to minimize the total lateness of all containers leaving the system.